Beating inflation is key. Why do you invest? Invariably, it is for the future.

-Fixed Deposits however are not necessarily the best way to grow your money.
-You might as well store them away like your grandmother did–hide the money in a pot of rice.
-Because by the time that FD matures, the returns that you get are of lesser value than they were a few years ago–thanks to a high inflation rate.
+Fixed Deposits, however, are not necessarily the best way to grow your money.
+You might as well store them away like your grandmother did--hide the money in a pot of rice.
+Because by the time that FD matures, the returns that you get are of lesser value than they were a few years ago--thanks to a high inflation rate.

 For example, if you invest Rs.
-1 lakh in a FD with a rate of interest of 8.25%.
+1 lakh in an FD with a rate of interest of 8.25%.
 After taxation, the rate of return lowers to 7.42% if you are in the 10% tax bracket.
 Considering that the average inflation rate 10%, your rate of return is almost 3% lower!
 That basically means that when your FD matures and you get your returns, the amount in your hand has reduced in its value.

 National economic decisions impact interest rates that the banks can provide to its clients.
 During times of fluctuating interest rates, the new FDs that you create are likely to yield you a much lower return than usual.

 However, when the interest rates are favorable, purchasing FDs of short-term maturity could be one way to invest in an extremely low-risk option.